-- 1 cup roasted sweet pumpkin or winter squash (does not need top be pureed ) or canned sweet pumpkin
+- 235 g roasted sweet pumpkin or winter squash (does not need to be pureed ), or canned sweet pumpkin puree

-- 1/3 cup unsweetened non-dairy milk, such as soy
+- 80 g unsweetened non-dairy milk 1/3 cup, such as soy milk

 - 2 teaspoons apple cider vinegar

-- Preheat oven to 400˚F and line a standard muffin tin with liners.
+- Preheat oven to 400˚F and line a standard muffin pan with cupcake liners.

 - Whisk together flour, sugar, baking powder, baking soda, salt, cinnamon, nutmeg, all-spice and ginger in a mixing bowl.